Booth Gardner: Later years

-In 1994, one year after his retirement, Gardner was diagnosed with Parkinson's disease.
+A year after leaving office, Gardner was diagnosed with Parkinson's disease.
 In 2006, he announced his support for assisted suicide.
 In 2008, he filed and successfully spearheaded the campaign for Initiative 1000, Washington's Death With Dignity Act, which was closely modeled on Oregon's assisted dying law; he remained involved in implementing the Act.
-Gardner said that he supported going even further than the current Washington and Oregon laws, to eventually permit lethal prescriptions for people whose suffering is unbearable without the requirement that the sufferer have a terminal condition.
+Gardner said that he supported going even further than the current Washington and Oregon laws, to eventually permit lethal prescriptions for people whose suffering was deemed unbearable without the requirement that the patient have a terminal condition.

 In 2009, The Last Campaign of Governor Booth Gardner, a short documentary film, was produced by Just Media and HBO, chronicling the Initiative 1000 campaign.
 The film was nominated for an Academy Award for Best Documentary Short.

 Gardner supported eliminating Washington's WASL test, a standardized test that was required to graduate high school.
 It was replaced in 2009 by the MSP for grades three through eight and the HSPE for grades eight through twelve.

-Gardner died at his home in Tacoma, Washington on March 15, 2013, of Parkinson's disease.
-He was 76.
+Gardner died of Parkinson's disease at age 76 at his home on March 15, 2013.